alamehan/nice-list/README.md

   * [G2](https://www.g2.com/) - Choose the right software and services based on 1,061,900+ authentic.

 * Expand Your Knowledge
-  * [Wikipedia](https://www.wikipedia.org/) - The free encyclopedia.
+  * [Wikipedia](https://www.wikipedia.org/) - Encyclopedia.
 The largest and most popular general reference work on the World Wide Web.
   * [Wikihow](https://www.wikihow.com/) - The world's most helpful how-to instructions to enable everyone to learn how to do anything.
   * [Fandom](https://www.fandom.com/) - The entertainment site where fans come first.
 Source for all things TV, movies, and games, etc.
   * [Medium](https://medium.com/) - Our sole purpose is to help you find compelling ideas, knowledge, and perspectives.
   * [MakeUseOf](https://www.makeuseof.com/) - Learn how to make use of tech and gadgets around you and discover cool stuff on the Internet.
   * [Vice](https://www.vice.com/) - The Definitive Guide To Enlightening Information from every corner of the planet.
   * [Reddit](https://www.reddit.com/) - An American social news aggregation, web content rating, and discussion website.
-  * [Pretty Awesome Lists](https://www.prettyawesomelists.com/) - Pretty Awesome Lists crawls all these lists, collects interesting information about each link.
+  * [Pretty Awesome Lists](https://www.prettyawesomelists.com/) - Pretty Awesome Lists crawls all these lists, collects interesting information.

 * Expand Your Skills
   * [Kelas](https://kelas.com/) - Belajar dari para mentor terbaik dibidangnya.